HenryC0416/codepath---tumblrp2/README.md

 **Tumblr Detail** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Setup navigation to the Detail Screen
+- [x ] Setup navigation to the Detail Screen
-- [ ] Created the Detail View UI
+- [x ] Created the Detail View UI
-- [ ] Add the ability to pass data to the Detail View Controller
+- [x ] Add the ability to pass data to the Detail View Controller
-- [ ] Made personal finishing touches to the UI
+- [x ] Made personal finishing touches to the UI

 The following **additional** features are implemented: